expo/expo/docs/pages/accounts/working-together.md

 ## Removing members

-To remove members, go to the [Expo Dashboard Settings Members](https://expo.io/dashboard/[account]/settings/members) page and revoke access.
+To remove members, go to the [Members](https://expo.io/dashboard/[account]/settings/members) page and revoke access.